mtdxc/libp2p.specs/pubsub/gossipsub/gossipsub-v1.0.md

 bounds as peers come and go.

-Mesh links are bidirectional - when a peer receives a `GRAFT` message informing them that they have been added to another peer's mesh, they will in turn add the peer to their own mesh, assuming they are still subscribed to the topic.
-In steady state (after [message processing](#message-processing)), if a peer `A` is in the mesh of peer `B`, then peer `B` is also in the mesh of peer `A`.
+Mesh links are bidirectional - when a peer receives a `GRAFT` message informing them that they have been added to another peer's mesh, they will in turn反过来 add the peer to their own mesh, assuming they are still subscribed to the topic.
+In steady稳定 state (after [message processing](#message-processing)), if a peer `A` is in the mesh of peer `B`, then peer `B` is also in the mesh of peer `A`.

-To allow peers to "reach beyond" their mesh view of a topic, we use _gossip_ to propagate _metadata_ about the message flow throughout the network.
+To allow peers to "reach beyond 超越" their mesh view of a topic, we use _gossip_ to propagate _metadata_ about the message flow throughout the network.
 This gossip is emitted to a random subset of peers who are not in the mesh.
 We can think of the mesh members as "full message" peers, to whom we propagate the full content